Clicky

 blue berry spark

 The reason why jet skis seem faster is that you don’t have a roll cage or helmet on when you ride.
-So, everything you pass seems to be flying at you.
+So, the things you pass seems to be flying at you.
 Combine with the great power to weight ratio of the Spark, the feels like a rocket from my experience.

 I own a 2014 Spark and there is nothing else like it, and I’ve been on the jet skis that do 80+ and yet still come back to my 90 HP Spark.